-We like theories which confirm our over-optimistic beliefs
+We like theories that confirm our over-optimistic beliefs

-Another way to explain to why people like to believe in scripting is by looking at the endless number of cognitive biases that affect our ability to understand the world around us.
+Another way to explain why people like to believe in scripting is by looking at the endless number of cognitive biases that affect our ability to understand the world around us.

 There is confirmation bias, i.e. our inherent preference for information and explanations, which confirms our existing beliefs.
 And there is optimism bias: Our inclination to believe that we are better off, luckier, healthier or less prone to get struck by accident than we really are.
 Both biases are confirmed by numerous studies: You have them and I have them, so the only remaining question is, how they influence our inclination to believe in scripting.

 A hypothesis could be that optimism bias leads people to believe that they are better at FIFA than they really are, and that confirmation bias leads them to like scripting, because it can co-exist with that overly optimistic perception, even when the harsh reality – the results – tell the opposite story.

-To support this hypothesis, I would like to point your attention to the strawpoll below posted on Reddit’s /r/FIFA .
-Coldspurs asked people to asses their own skill level compared to others players responding to the same poll.
-The purpose of this was of course not to measure the actual ability level of the participants, but to demonstrate, how people to a large extent exaggerate their own abilities.
+In support of this hypothesis is the strawpoll below posted on Reddit’s /r/FIFA .
+We asked people to asses their own skill level compared to others players responding to the same poll.
+The purpose of this was of course not to measure the actual ability level of the participants, but to demonstrate, how people are overoptimistic about their own abilities.
 The individual player has no chance of knowing the correct response, meaning that he has to make a guess.
 Hence, the interesting part is whether he makes the optimistic or the pessimistic guess.
 As it turned out, 70 % took the high way and made the optimistic guess, which of course confirms that people are more likely to overassess than underassess their FIFA abilities.

 Q: How good are you compared to other people responding to this poll?